carinah/admissions-assignment/DRAFT_Revised_Admissions_Assignment.md

 ####Javascript task one - event handlers

-Create a button on your About Me page.
+Create two buttons on your About Me page.
 Use some Javascript to make the following events occur:

-1. Displays a message when you click it.
+1. Displays an alert message when you click the first button.
-2. Changes color when your mouse hovers over it.
+2. Changes the background color when your mouse hovers over the second button.

 ####Javascript task two - image carousel